 With the way he has been booked, the perfect ending here is Kingston hoisting up the WWE Championship at WrestleMania.
 This might not look go now after Sunday night, but it is good storytelling when WrestleMania gets closer.
 It’ll be interesting to see what the plan is for Kingston during the next couple of Smackdown’s to get his opportunity.

-Raw Tag Team Championship – The Revival (c) def.
-Aleister Black & Ricochet and Chad Gable & Boddy Roode
+Raw Tag Team Championship – The Revival (Scott Dawson and Dash Wilder) (c) def.
+Aleister Black and Ricochet, and Chad Gable and Boddy Roode

-Up next we had the Raw Tag Team Championships on the line as The Revival defended the titles against Chad Gable & Bobby Roode and NXT’s Aleister Black & Ricochet.
+Up next we had the Raw Tag Team Championships on the line as The Revival defended the titles against Chad Gable and Bobby Roode and NXT’s Aleister Black and Ricochet.

 Ricochet took the beating early against the other participants as Black looked on.
 HE created separation with a somersault double knee and made the tag to Black.
 A springboard moonsault to Roode followed.
 As he attempted a Black Mass, Roode countered it with spinebuster.